abtion/guidelines/employee_manual/schedule_and_calendar.md

-# 4dww schedule and calender
+# 4 dww schedule and calender

 ## Only 4 days a week
 We have implemented 4 day work week!
 Meaning, we work 30 hours from Monday to Thursday.
 In order to make the 4dww successful, we align our schedules and meet at work earliest at 7:30 and latest at 9:00.
 Your day finishes after 7,5 hours of work excluding a 30 min lunch break from 11.30 -12.00.